Become Super Shredded with these 5 Super Foods

 With an additional whopping 16g protein per serving, reach for some greek yogurt to snack on in between meals.

 Lentils are part of a larger family of edible seeds from legumes, known as pulses.
-They exist as an uncontested, low fat, gluten-free alternative source of low GI carbs, protein and fibre.
+They exist as an uncontested, low fat, gluten-free alternative source of low GI carbs, protein, and fiber.

 |Egg Whites||1 Cup|